Skip to Content

 NGR = GGR − creator rewards − affiliate commissions − VIP cashback

-Allocation of Net Gaming Revenue
+Where Net Gaming Revenue Goes

 How This Connects to the Bankroll